-he Cheshire Cat is the cat of the Duchess.
-Alice meets it when she leaves the Duchess house, and finds it in a tree.
+The Cheshire Cat is the cat of the Duchess.
+Alice first meets it in chapter 6 from “Alice’s Adventures in Wonderland”, when she leaves the Duchess house, and finds it in a tree.
 It constantly grins and can disappear and reappear whenever it likes.
 Sometimes it disappears and leaves its grin behind.
+In chapter 8 she meets it again in the Queen’s croquet garden.

 It is not 100% clear why Carroll named this character ‘Cheshire Cat’.
 “To grin like a Cheshire Cat” was a common phrase in Carroll’s day.
 Its origin is unknown, but it may have originated from a sign painter in Cheshire, who painted grinning lions on the sign-boards of inns in the area.